X-Men '97: Writing

 The series' bible was written by April 2022, and confirms that—as with the original series and the comic books—the revival's central ethos is the X-Men are allegories for people who face prejudice and discrimination.
 Eric Lewald described X-Men '97 as an extension of the original series that the Marvel Studios team had made their own, while Vasquez-Eberhardt said the original series "embraced action, soap opera and serious topics", and the revival would do the same.
 DeMayo wanted to honor the original series while bringing it into the modern world, hoping to retain its earnestness, emotional sincerity, and focus on found family while updating the social commentary to reflect contemporary society.
 The new series explores whether Professor Charles Xavier's dream of mutant/human co-existence and his focus on empathy are still relevant to modern audiences, with DeMayo feeling that issues of social acceptance had become more complicated since the 1990s.

 The revival begins a year after the loss of Xavier during the original series' finale.
 The main antagonists for the first season are the returning Mister Sinister and the Sentinels, along with new villain Bastion.
 As with the original series, various comic book storylines were adapted for the revival.
-The Animated Series was primarily influenced by Chris Claremont's run on the comics from the mid-1970s to the early 1990s, and X-Men '97 continues to adapt stories from that era as well as elements from later in the 1990s and into Grant Morrison's early 2000s run.
+The Animated Series was primarily influenced by Chris Claremont's run on the comics from the mid-1970s to the early 1990s, and X-Men '97 continues to adapt stories from that era as well as elements from the late 1990s and into Grant Morrison's early 2000s run.
 The second season features a storyline centered around the villain Apocalypse, and sees the X-Men being scattered throughout time and needing to find their way back to the 1990s from different points in the past and future.
+DeMayo's original plan for the series was to rotate the central characters each season, with Gambit planned to be the focal character of DeMayo's third season.